Martha Brockenbrough: Writing awards

 Brockenbrough's young adult novel The Game of Love and Death, published 2015, was a finalist for the 2015 Kirkus Prize,.
 The book was selected as one of the Top 10 Romances for Youth by the American Library Association's publication, Booklist.
 It is also a nominee for YALSA's Best Books For Young Adults in 2016.
 It was listed as one of Publishers Weekly's Best Books of 2015, and won the 2016 Washington State Book Awards in the category Books For Young Adults.

 In spring 2016, The Discovery Channel published Brockenbrough's Shark Week: Everything You Need to Know.
 Publishers Weekly recommended the book to young readers.

 Prior to The Game of Love and Death, Brockenbrough wrote Devine Intervention, a Kirkus Reviews Top 100 Books for Teens selection in 2012, and was selected by the Kansas State Reading Circle.
 It also won a Pacific Northwest Booksellers Association book award for 2016.

+In 2022, Brockenbrough's picture book I Am an American: The Wong Kim Ark Story won the Carter G. Woodson Book Award (Elementary Level).